 Get Spooked in St. Louis Cemetery No 1

-You can’t come to New Orleans and not tour a cemetery and the most popular one is located a short walk outside the French Quarter.
+You can’t come to New Orleans and not go on a walking tour of a cemetery, as it’s considered one of the most haunted cities in the USA.
+The most popular cemeteries are located just outside the French Quarter.

 St. Louis Cemetery No.1 is closed to the public, so booking a tour is a must to visit this popular attraction.
 Going on a guided tour will also give you an in-depth look into the history of the graveyard and ghoulish tales behind the most famous tombs.